Oluwatoni/theLearner/README.md

 Todo:

 - move the embedded code to the periodic scheduler
+- change the commands to a twist style message
 - switch imus
 - swith the steering servo and design a better steering mechanism
 - characterize the lidar and tune a closed loop controller